© Unofficial Royalty 2024

 August 1, 2016 – Death of Anne of Bourbon-Parma, Queen of Romania, wife of former King Michael of Romania, at a hospital in Morges, Switzerland; buried at the Curtea de Argeș Cathedral in Curtea de Argeș, Romania

 Anne was the wife of King Michael I of Romania, whom she married after he abdicated the throne.
 She was the daughter of Prince René of Bourbon-Parma and Princess Margrethe of Denmark.
 On her father’s side, she was the niece of Prince Felix of Bourbon-Parma (husband of Grand Duchess Charlotte of Luxembourg) and Empress Zita of Austria (wife of Karl, the last Emperor of Austria).
 On her mother’s side, she was the great-granddaughter of King Christian IX of Denmark and therefore closely related to the royal families of Denmark, Greece, Russia, and the United Kingdom.
 It was not until 1992 that Anne first set foot on Romanian soil.
 Her husband was banned from the country, but Anne made several visits on his behalf.
-In 1997, the ban restrictions were lifted and some of the royal properties were returned to the royal family, including the Elisabeta Palace in Bucharest, which served as their primary residence when in Romania.
+In 1997, the ban restrictions were lifted and some royal properties were returned to the royal family, including the Elisabeta Palace in Bucharest, which served as their primary residence when in Romania.

 Unofficial Royalty: Anne of Bourbon-Parma, Queen of Romania